Advancing the inclusion of millions of people around the world into pro-poor, sustainable financial services.

 - Following the first round of reviews, a series of global consultations was held between May 2015 and October 2015 (in Zambia, Tanzania, Guatemala, El Salvador and Washington DC) to validate the Guidelines with a wider audience.
 Based on the input of these extensive consultations, the Guidelines were updated and launched at the SG2015: The Power of Savings Groups conference, held in Zambia in November 2015.

-- It is the hope that the PQGs will inform the work of a wide range of industry stakeholders, from Facilitating Agencies of Savings Groups, whether local, national, or international, to nontraditional actors seeking to build relationships with SGs, such as financial service providers (FSPs) and mobile network operators (MNOs), to donors promoting SGs.
+- The completed PQGs now inform the work of a wide range of industry stakeholders, from Facilitating Agencies of Savings Groups, whether local, national, or international, to nontraditional actors seeking to build relationships with SGs, such as financial service providers (FSPs) and mobile network operators (MNOs), to donors promoting SGs.

-- A number of activities for dissemination are planned in the next year, from the official launch of the Guidelines at the SG2015 conference, the Power of Savings Groups, to webinars and presentations at SG gatherings, to commitments from industry stakeholders to share the PQGs within their own networks.
+- A number of activities for dissemination were held in 2015 and 2016, from the official launch of the Guidelines at the SG2015 conference, the Power of Savings Groups, to webinars and presentations at SG gatherings, to commitments from industry stakeholders to share the PQGs within their own networks.

 Please visit the PQGs website.

-To provide input, share tools, or learn more, please contact Nisha Singh.
+To provide input, share tools, or learn more, please contact David Panetta.